irinagrl/nikanuova/README.md

 # nikanuova
-Nika Nuova, a textile artist based in Italy.
+a profile website for a textile artist Nika Nuova.

 https://irinagrl.github.io/nikanuova/